 A. Teachers must add themselves as one of the subscriptions to the group account in order to access their Popplet accounts.
 You can add teachers or relevant staff like librarians, who will be working with students on Popplets.

-Q. What happens to a student’s Popplet account after the school year ends?
+Q. What happens to an individual’s Popplet account after the school year ends?

-A. Popplet school subscriptions are for one full calendar year, commencing from the date payment is made.
-After this time, a student’s account is still accessible but only the first 10 popplets are fully functioning (you can add to them and edit them), while any other popplets are “read-only” under the free account.
+A. Popplet group subscriptions are for one full calendar year, commencing from the date payment is made.
+After this time, an individual’s account is still accessible but only the first 10 popplets are fully functioning (you can add to them and edit them), while any other popplets are “read-only” under the free account.
 The account cannot be removed.

 Q. My class uses iPads.
 How do they access Popplet?